jhonnjc15/jhonnjc15.github.io/src/content/about/en/index.md

 whoWeAre:
   title: "Who We Are"
   description: >-
-    Paqari is a collaborative initiative that blends science, creativity, and technology.
-    Our team brings together data engineers, physicists, designers, and curious minds driven by a shared vision: to make learning a living experience.
+    Paqari OpenLab takes its name from the Quechua word for “dawn,” representing the future of accessible science.
+We build a modular, portable lab that blends technology, creativity, and community so any classroom can experiment with chemistry, energy, and nanotech without barriers.
   image:
     src: "https://images.unsplash.com/photo-1521737604893-d14cc237f11d?auto=format&fit=crop&w=1600&q=80"
     alt: "Paqari team collaborating"
 vision:
   title: "Our Vision"
   description: >-
-    To awaken curiosity and turn science into a universal language — accessible to anyone, anywhere.
-We imagine a future where technology, creativity, and knowledge come together to open new paths for discovery and inclusion.
-  quote: "“Inspiring minds, connecting worlds — one experiment at a time.”"
+    We aim for chemistry and nanotechnology to be as reachable as Raspberry Pi made electronics: a lab in every backpack that sparks educational, environmental, and industrial innovation anywhere.
+  quote: "“Tomorrow’s dawn is built by sharing practical science for everyone.”"
   image:
     src: "https://images.unsplash.com/photo-1503676260728-1c00da094a0b?auto=format&fit=crop&w=1600&q=80"
     alt: "People collaborating on scientific ideas"
 mission:
   title: "Our Mission"
   description: >-
-    To democratize scientific learning by creating open, data-driven experiences that empower people to explore, experiment, and innovate — bridging the gap between research and real life through education and design.
+    To democratize STEM learning with real, offline, and safe experiences linking education, industry, and research; to prepare students, teachers, and makers for the jobs of the future while reducing gender and technology gaps.
 culture:
   title: "Roots of Innovation"
   description: >-
-    Born from the belief that curiosity is the most powerful catalyst for growth, our culture thrives on experimentation and inclusivity.
-We celebrate diverse ideas, question conventions, and turn imagination into discovery.
+    We believe in curiosity, collaboration, and sustainability.
+We favor rapid prototyping, open data, and diverse community participation to turn ideas into solutions that serve schools and productive sectors.
   image:
     src: "https://images.unsplash.com/photo-1522202176988-66273c2fd55f?auto=format&fit=crop&w=1600&q=80"
     alt: "Colleagues sharing ideas in a creative space"
 openFrontiers:
   title: "Open Frontiers"
   description: >-
-    Science should be a bridge, not a barrier.
-Our aim is to make experimental learning and data analysis accessible to students, educators, and innovators.
-By combining open data with creative design, we break down the walls between research and real life.
+    Our lab-on-a-device model works with solar power, free apps, and offline operation for schools without internet or traditional labs, connecting applied science with real-world contexts.
   image:
     src: "https://images.unsplash.com/photo-1554475901-4538ddfbccc2?auto=format&fit=crop&w=1600&q=80"
     alt: "Exploring open science"
 labImpact:
   title: "Ripple of Change"
   description: >-
-    Every experiment and every insight creates a ripple.
-Our initiatives spread awareness, spark curiosity, and connect people through a shared pursuit of understanding the world.
-That is the Lab Effect — knowledge that multiplies.
+    By 2030, 170 million new STEM jobs are projected.
+Every practice we enable brings learners closer to those opportunities through safe, low-consumption methods replicable in classrooms, in the field, or in industry.
   image:
     src: "https://images.unsplash.com/photo-1501594907352-04cda38ebc29?auto=format&fit=crop&w=1600&q=80"
     alt: "People observing scientific breakthroughs"
 pocketLab:
   title: "Science Anywhere"
   description: >-
-    We bring the power of the lab to your fingertips.
-Through interactive platforms, simulations, and real-world data experiments, anyone can explore scientific concepts without borders.
-A lab that fits in your pocket, built for the explorers of tomorrow.
+    PQ-central and our free apps (Paqari OpenLab and PQOL Academic) put the lab on your phone: remote control, downloadable guides, and electrochemistry, energy, and spectroscopy practices that fit in a portable device.
   image:
     src: "https://images.unsplash.com/photo-1603791440384-56cd371ee9a7?auto=format&fit=crop&w=1600&q=80"
     alt: "Portable technology enabling science"

 # counter
 counter:
-  - name: "Customers"
+  - name: "New STEM jobs by 2030"
-    number: 25
+    number: 170
     messurment: M
     color: "#A3A1FB"
-  - name: "Customers"
+  - name: "Institutions supported"
-    number: 440
+    number: 50
-    messurment: M
+    messurment: ""
     color: "#5EE2A0"
-  - name: "Customers"
+  - name: "Hands-on experiences deployed"
-    number: 50
+    number: 200
-    messurment: K
+    messurment: ""
     color: "#FE6019"
-  - name: "Customers"
+  - name: "Countries with free apps"
-    number: 20
+    number: 10
-    messurment: K
+    messurment: "+"
     color: "#FEC163"

 # Gallery
 gallery:
-  title: We started with one single goal, empower entrepreneurs
-  description: "We grew by listening to our community; these images capture the prototypes, labs, and moments that shaped our path."
+  title: We grew by listening to classrooms without labs
+  description: "These scenes show prototypes, solar workshops, and real practices we bring to schools and communities."
   images:
     - src: "https://images.unsplash.com/photo-1556761175-4b46a572b786?auto=format&fit=crop&w=1600&q=80"
       alt: "Team brainstorming around a lab table"